sanjaykumar2k3/ELLIOT/README.md

 ## Usage

-1. Open the `main.py` file and modify the `params` dictionary in the `main` function to match the parameters of the web application you are testing.

-2. Run the script:
+1. Run the script:
     ```sh
-    python main.py
+    python ELLIOT.py
     ```

-3. Follow the prompts to enter the URL of the page to test and select the tests to perform.
+2. Follow the prompts to enter the URL of the page to test and select the tests to perform.

 ## Example